sgoldenlab/simba/docs/Tutorial_DLC.md

 - `KMeans` uses k-means clustering algorithm to select the frames randomly based on cluster.

 - `Cluster Resize Width` is the settings for KMeans.
-The default is set to 30
+The default is set to 30.

 - `Cluster Step` is the settings for KMeans.
-The default is set to 1
+The default is set to 1.

-4. Select **Cluster color**
+4. Select **Cluster color**.

 5. If you wish to use **OpenCV** to extract frames you can check the `True` checkbox.
 If you wish to use **ffmpeg** then keep it uncheck.